 Pub Back Garden

-On the right side of the bar towards the back you will find a large dining room with beautiful hanging glass shades which is quite striking.
-There is an eclectic mix of tables and chairs; Chesterfields, wing backed armchairs and antique wooden chairs.
-On the left side of the bar there are more places to sit and towards the back a little nook which leads to a lovely garden with a covered seating area and a giraffe (not a real one).
-There are some lovely vintage decorative objects dotted around like an old fashioned typewriter.
-The overall appearance is cosy yet super stylish, a bit like a boutique hotel lounge but not too polished so is more relaxing.
-Our friends had their adorable son with them so we were provided with a high chair.
-There were other babies and toddlers in the pub but it was a nice balance of couples and groups of friends with and without kids.
+On the right side of the bar towards the back, you will find a large dining room with beautiful hanging glass shades which is quite striking.
+There is an eclectic mix of tables and chairs; Chesterfields, wing-backed armchairs and antique wooden chairs.
+On the left side of the bar, there are more places to sit and towards the back a little nook which leads to a lovely garden with a covered seating area and a giraffe (not a real one).
+There are some beautiful vintage decorative objects dotted around like an old fashioned typewriter.
+The overall appearance is cosy yet super stylish, a bit like a boutique hotel lounge but not too polished so it is more relaxing.
+Our friends had their adorable son with them, so we were provided with a high chair.
+There were other babies and toddlers in the pub, but it was a nice balance of couples and groups of friends with and without kids.

 Marquess Tavern Pub Information